Toothsome Chocolate Emporium and Savory Feast Kitchen

 Our Toothsome Chocolate Emporium Review actually started with a request from a reader.
 It was a simple question, really.
 He wanted to know who makes Orlando’s Best Milkshake.

-There are a few places in town that are creating really over the top milkshakes in the style of Black Tap in New York City.
-I looked at our options and I honestly thought that Toothsome Chocolate Emporium had the most interesting options and was likely to be the winner.
+There are a few places in town that are creating really over-the-top milkshakes in the style of Black Tap in New York City.
+I looked at our options and I honestly thought that Toothsome Chocolate Emporium and Savory Feast Kitchen had the most interesting options and were likely to be the winner.

 I was half right.